Biography

 Raddock Family Eminent Scholar Chair for Holocaust Studies

-Among his books are Crisis and Covenant: The Holocaust in American Jewish Fiction, (SUNY
+Among his books are Crisis and Convenant: The Holocaust in American Jewish Fiction, Judaism

 He has lectured on the Holocaust, Jewish American Literature, Theology, and Christian/Jewish Relations throughout America and in Europe, Australia, South Africa, and Israel.
-Berger has also spoken at the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.
+Berger has also spoken at Yad Vashem and the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.
+His classroom lecture on Art Spiegelman’s Maus was shown on C-Span (January, 2014).
 Currently he is editor of the new series “Studies in Genocide: Religion, History and Human Rights” for Rowman and Littlefield.
-Further, he is an Associate Editor of Studies in American Jewish Literature, and serves on the editorial boards of Literature and Belief, and Shofar.
+Further, he is on the Senior Advisory Board of Studies in American Jewish Literature, and serves on the editorial boards of Literature and Belief, and the Saul Bellow Journal.
 He has also been a judge for the National Jewish Book Awards in the categories of Autobiography and Fiction, and is on the Readers Committee for The Elie Wiesel Prize in Ethics Essay Contest.
-Berger is Associate Director of the Association for the Study of Jewish American and Holocaust Literature, and is a member of the Commissioner’s Task Force on Holocaust Education for the state of Florida.
-Professor Berger was interviewed by Renee Montagne of National Public Radio’s morning edition in conjunction with the 60th Anniversary of the capture of Auschwitz by the Soviet Army.
+Berger is a Founding Associate Director of the Association for the Study of Jewish American and Holocaust Literature., Professor Berger was interviewed by Renee Montagne of National Public Radio’s morning edition in conjunction with the 60th Anniversary of the capture of Auschwitz by the Soviet Army.
 He spoke about the children and grandchildren of Holocaust survivors.

 Berger was awarded the Degree of Doctor of Letters Honoris Causa from Luther College in 1999.